-The Forest Preserve offers two equestrian trails, which are comprised of limestone screenings and provide miles of horseback riding opportunities.Horseback Riding Regulations
+The Forest Preserve offers three equestrian trails, which are comprised of limestone screenings and provide miles of horseback riding opportunities.Horseback Riding Regulations

 Travel at safe speeds, and proceed at a slower pace when the trails are in heavy use.
 Slower traffic should stay to the right of the trail.

 Do not block the trail.
 Use no more than half of the trail width when in a group, and be sure to watch and listen for other trail users.

 For more information on Forest Preserve regulations, download the District's General Use Ordinance No. 124

 The Wauponsee Glacial Trail

 travels 19.5 miles from Laraway Road in Joliet south to the Kankakee River in Custer Park.
 Access to the trail with trailer parking is available at Sugar Creek Preserve

 in Joliet.
 (Horses are not allowed on the paved portion of the Wauponsee Glacial Trail north of Laraway Road.)

 provides more than eight miles of equestrian trail at two preserves.
 Access to the trail with trailer parking is available at Hadley Valley Preserve - Gougar Road Access